wp-plugins/wp-lister-for-ebay/readme.txt

 WP-Lister is specifically designed to let you manage your products in WordPress - and list them from there on eBay.
 If you would like to use WP-Lister but you need to import all your items from eBay to WooCommerce first, you might want to use this plugin which we developed to get you started: http://www.wplab.com/plugins/import-from-ebay-to-woocommerce/

-= Any plans to support windows servers? =
+= Does WP-Lister support windows servers? =

-This has been requested by less than 2% of our users so far, so it's not top priority.
-Won't happen until support for Amazon has been implemented - which actually is top priority right now.
+The current version does run on windows servers, but this feature is still experimental.

 = Are there any more FAQ? =